grnet/synnefo/docs/compute-api-guide.rst

 * **metadata** are ``key``:``value`` pairs of custom server-specific metadata.
   There are no semantic limitations.

+* **project** (optional) is the project where the VM is to be assigned.
+If not given, user's base project is assumed (identified with the same uuid as the user).

 * **personality** (optional) is a list of personality injections.
 A personality injection is a way to add a file into a virtual server while creating it.